Suspicious ADFind

 Ephemeral (1) |

-This analytic looks for specific command line arguments of the ADFind tool, identified
+This analytic looks for specific command-line arguments of the ADFind tool, identified when Image

-Sysmon Event ID 1 is generated when Win32 API functions are called to create a new process 2.
-Therefore it is a user-mode logsource and we can place other the observables in the U column.
+Sysmon Event ID 1 is generated when Win32 API functions are called to create a new process.
+2 However, instead of operating from a userland artifact, it awaits a kernel callback to notify it via the PsSetCreateProcessNotifyRoutineEx

 Image|endswith: '\adfind.exe'